asm2025/T3Chat/variables.md

 - Self-hosted deployments without external identity providers
 - Quick setup without OIDC configuration

-### 2. OIDC Authentication (OpenID Connect)
+### 2. OIDC Authentication (OpenID Connect) - Optional

 T3Chat also supports OpenID Connect (OIDC) for integration with external identity providers.
-This is recommended for production deployments.
+OIDC is optional and will only appear in the login form if configured.
+To enable OIDC, set the OIDC environment variables listed above.

 ### Option 1: Google OAuth (Recommended for Quick Start)